 Offered: Alternate years.

-ANTH 460W - Seminar in Anthropology (4)
+ANTH 460W – Capstone Seminar in Anthropology (4)

-Anthropological concepts and theory are examined within a holistic framework.
-Students conduct research and complete a senior paper.
-Required of majors.
+In this culminating experience for majors, students use anthropological methods to address original research questions by collecting, analyzing, and presenting anthropological data in a formal paper .
 This is a Writing in the Discipline (WID) course.

 Prerequisite: Senior standing and ANTH 101, ANTH 102, ANTH 103, ANTH 104, and ANTH 233 or ANTH 233W.